Oatcake: Plain Web Typography

 Design notes: headings

-Oatcake's opinion is that most pages shouldn't use more than three levels of headings, preferably two.
+Oatcake's opinion is that most pages shouldn't use more than four levels of headings, ideally not more than three.
 More levels are confusing and make it difficult for readers to orient themselves within the document.

-So Oatcake deliberately restrains itself to just three visually distinct levels of headings, using the smallest necessary increments in font size and space above and below to distinguish the three levels of headings from each other.
-Sticking to just three visually distinct levels enables them to be distinct enough from each other without resorting to desperate measures.
+So Oatcake deliberately restrains itself to just four visually distinct levels of headings, using the smallest necessary increments in font size and space above and below to distinguish the four levels from each other.
+Sticking to just four levels enables them to be distinct enough from each other without resorting to desperate measures.

 Tip: hierarchical headings